 Grind it until it becomes a coarse and in thick consistency.

-Mix: In a mixing bowl, add ground mixture, chopped coriander leaves/cilantro, curry leaves, finely chopped onions.
+Mix: In a mixing bowl, add the ground mixture, chopped coriander leaves/cilantro, curry leaves, finely chopped onions.

 Taste and adjust the salt.